 Types of blindness

-Total blindness is when a person has a complete lack of vision.
-Total blindness can occur naturally as some are born without vision, but other factors cause it in some cases.
+Total blindness occurs when a person has a complete lack of vision.
+Total blindness can occur naturally, as some people are born without sight, or other factors cause it in some cases.

-When someone is termed legally blind, it means that they have a corrected vision of 20-200 in their best-seeing eye or less in one eye.
-This means that if an object is 200 meters away, you would have to stand at least 20 meters close to see it.
-People with a normal vision can see the same object without moving closer.
+When a person is termed legally blind, they have a corrected vision of 20-200 in their best-seeing eye or less in one eye.
+This fact means that if an object is 200 meters away, you would have to stand at least 20 meters close to see it.
+Persons without disability can see the same object without moving closer.

 Leading causes of blindness and vision impairment

-Blindness and vision problems can occur suddenly or over time due to various causes, from illnesses, genetic problems or accidents.
-Interestingly, when blindness occurs naturally like in old age, there is no pain, at least most of the time.
+Blindness and vision problems can occur suddenly or over time due to various causes, from illnesses, genetic issues or accidents.
+Interestingly, when blindness occurs naturally, like in old age, there is no pain, at least most of the time.

-In a nutshell, blindness and vision impairment can be attributed to a wide range of causes.
-However, cataracts and uncorrected refractive errors are the primary causes of sight loss.
+There are several causes of blindness and visual impairment, however, cataracts and uncorrected refractive errors are the primary causes of sight loss.
 Age-related macular degeneration and glaucoma follow closely as the next most prevalent contributors to sight loss.
 Here we are going to look at six distinct causes.

 Uncorrected Refracted Errors

-Glaucoma is caused by a build-up of fluid and damage in the optic nerve.
-The optic nerve connects eye muscles to the brain and gets damaged by too much eye pressure.
+Glaucoma occurs when fluid builds up and damages the optic nerve connecting eye muscles to the brain.
+The nerve gets damaged by too much eye pressure.
 This condition affects mostly older persons from the age of sixty.
-Different types of glaucoma can be detected through a tonometry test which measures intraocular pressure.
-Glaucoma is only treatable in early stages as the damages can be irreversible.
+Different types of glaucoma are detectable through a tonometry test that measures the eye's fluid pressure (intraocular pressure).
+Glaucoma is only treatable early as the damages can be irreversible.

-A cataract is a clouding in the lens of the eyes which leads to a decrease in vision.
-Cataracts are caused by ageing, radiation exposure and diabetes in severe cases.
+A cataract is a clouding in the eye's lens, leading to decreased vision.
+Ageing, radiation exposure and diabetes in severe cases are some of the causes of cataracts.
 They occur when the lens of your eyes becomes less transparent, causing eyesight to be cloudy.
-The clouding is as a result of protein building up in the lens.
+The clouding is a result of protein building up in the lens.
 Symptoms may also include seeing faded colours, trouble with too much light and night blindness.
 It is easy to diagnose cataracts, and surgery is the most effective treatment for the condition.
-A clear, artificial lens can also replace the cloudy eye lens through a safe, out-patient procedure.
+A clear artificial lens can also replace the cloudy eye lens in a safe, outpatient procedure.

-Retinopathy is a diabetes complication that affects the eyes.
-It is caused by damage to the tissue at the back of the eye, due to poorly controlled blood sugar.
-High glucose levels cause damage to the blood vessels in the retina.
+Retinopathy is a diabetes complication that affects the eyes, and it occurs when poorly controlled blood sugar damages the tissue at the back of the eye.
 Symptoms include pain in the eyes, dark areas of vision or blurry vision that gets worse with time.
-If detected early through screening, the condition is likely to be prevented by diabetes management.
-Advanced cases can be treated with surgery or laser treatment.
+If detected early through screening, the condition is preventable through diabetes management.
+Advanced cases are treatable with surgery or laser treatment.